Dragonmystic707/exalted-reincarnated/docs/Solars/Charms.md

 **Type:** Reflexive: Scene
 **Mins:** Navigation 1

-Negate up to (4) dice to environmental disadvantages to Survival Rolls, and casual exposure effects from extreme conditions such as frost or heat is ignored, regardless of outfit.

-Environmental Damage is not affected by this charm.
+The extremes of heat and cold do not bother the Solar.
+They remove up to 4 dice of disadvantage caused by extreme temperatures.
+As well, they are not bothered by the weather, regardless of outfit.

 ### Grizzled Cataphract’s Way